-There are numerous no and low-cost resources and study guides available to help you prepare for each of the exams.
+There are numerous no and low-cost resources and study guides available to help you prepare for each exam.
 When you are ready, just signup for a local exam.
-The entry-level Technician class license exam is mostly to assess that you know the rules and etiquette as well as some basic electronic terms.
-The General and Extra class exams are more technical, however, passing them rewards you with greater operating privileges.
+The entry-level Technician class license exam is mostly to assess that you know the rules and etiquette and some basic electronic terms.
+The General and Extra class exams are more technical; however, passing them rewards you with greater operating privileges.

 How Much Does a HAM Radio License Cost in 2021?

 The nominal fee for the ARRL VE Exam session is $15.00 as of Jan 2021.
 The fee includes one each of the Technician, General, and Extra class exams.
 You may take all three exams in succession during one sitting.